-- 102 Wisconsin Tax Treatment of Tax-Option (S) Corporations and Their Shareholders - 103 Reporting Capital Gains and Losses for Wisconsin - 104 Wisconsin Taxation of Military Personnel - 106 Wisconsin Tax Information for Retirees - 109 Tax Information for Married Persons Filing Separate Returns and Persons Divorced in 1997 - 111 How to Get a Private Letter Ruling - 113 Federal and Wisconsin Income Tax Reporting Under the Marital Property Act - 114 Wisconsin Taxpayer Bill of Rights - 117 Guide to Wisconsin Information Returns - 120 Net Operating Losses for Individuals, Estates, and Trusts - 121 Reciprocity - 122 Tax Information for Part-Year Residents and Nonresidents - 125 Credit for Tax Paid to Another State - 205 Use Tax Information for Individuals - 400 Wisconsin's Temporary Recycling Surcharge - 503 Wisconsin Farmland Preservation Credit - 600 Wisconsin Taxation of Lottery Winnings - 601 Wisconsin Taxation of Pari-Mutuel Wager Winnings
+- 102 Wisconsin Tax Treatment of Tax-Option (S) Corporations and Their Shareholders

+- 103 Reporting Capital Gains and Losses for Wisconsin

+- 104 Wisconsin Taxation of Military Personnel

+- 106 Wisconsin Tax Information for Retirees

+- 109 Tax Information for Married Persons Filing Separate Returns and Persons Divorced in 1999

+- 111 How to Get a Private Letter Ruling

+- 113 Federal and Wisconsin Income Tax Reporting Under the Marital Property Act

+- 114 Wisconsin Taxpayer Bill of Rights

+- 117 Guide to Wisconsin Information Returns

+- 120 Net Operating Losses for Individuals, Estates, and Trusts

+- 121 Reciprocity

+- 122 Tax Information for Part-Year Residents and Nonresidents

+- 125 Credit for Tax Paid to Another State

+- 205 Use Tax Information for Individuals

+- 503 Wisconsin Farmland Preservation Credit

+- 600 Wisconsin Taxation of Lottery Winnings

+- Wisconsin Taxation of Pari-Mutuel Wager Winnings

-Hearing-impaired people Phone help is available for hearingimpaired people who have TTY equipment.
+Hearing-impaired people Phone help is available for hearing-impaired people who have TTY equipment.
 Call (608) 267-1049 in Madison or (414) 227-4147 in Milwaukee.
 These numbers are to be used only when calling with TTY equipment.

-Fax-A-Form To receive tax forms and publications by FAX call the Department of Revenue's Fax-A-Form Document Retrieval System at (608) 261-6229 from the telephone connected to your fax machine.
+Fax - A - Form To receive tax forms and publications by FAX call the Department of Revenue's Fax-A-Form Document Retrieval System at (608) 261-6229 from the telephone connected to your fax machine.

-Internet Forms and information can be found on the department's new World Wide Web site at http://www.dor.state.wi.us
+Internet Forms and information can be found on the department's World Wide Web site at:

+www.dor.state.wi.us

-Due Dates of Returns A return for a trust is due on or before April 15, 1998.
-A return for an estate is due on or before April 15, 1998, for a calendar year filer or 3 1⁄2 months after the close of the taxable year for a fiscal year filer.
+Due Dates of Returns A return for a trust is due on or before April 17, 2000.
+A return for an estate is due on or before April 17, 2000, for a calendar year filer or 3 1/2 months after the close of the taxable year for a fiscal year filer.